tholonia/iching_cli/book/v2/markdown/hexagram_47.md

 Each dawn found Gregor more frayed at the edges, his life consumed by the dual struggle against the blank canvas and the confines of his own mind.
 On the surface, his existence was a monotonous cycle of pigment and brush, yet beneath, a storm brewed.

-One evening, amidst a particularly vivid dream, Gregor encountered a mysterious figure—his reflection yet different, brimming with vitality.
+One evening, amidst a particularly vivid dream, Gregor encountered a mysterious figure, his reflection yet different, brimming with vitality.
 The figure spoke of harmony between chaos and creation, urging Gregor to surrender control and trust in the organic flow of imagination.

 Awakening with renewed vision, Gregor allowed himself to be guided by intuition rather than technique.
 As he painted without restraint, his canvas transformed, bursting with life.
 His style evolved into something uniquely expressive yet deeply connected to the universal experience.